andrews1022/sass-boilerplate/scss/pages/README.md

 ## Pages Folder

-Place any stylesheets specific to certain pages of your site here!
+Place any stylesheets specific to certain pages of your site here